fuhsjr00/bug.n/doc/Installing_and_running.md

 ### Microsoft Windows User Access Control

-If you are using bug.n on Microsoft Windows Vista or higher you may use applications, which run with administrator privileges, e. g. 'administrative tools'.
-In the case that you are running bug.n in the standard user session,
-i. e. _without_ administrator privileges, bug.n will not be able to manage the associated windows.
+If you are using bug.n on Microsoft Windows Vista or higher you may use applications, which run with administrator privileges, e.g. 'administrative tools'.
+In the case that you are running bug.n in the standard user session, i.e. _without_ administrator privileges, bug.n will not be able to manage the associated windows.
 If you want those application windows to be managed, you need to run bug.n with administrator privileges, too.
-You can set the option `Run this program as an administrator` on the 'Compatiblity' tab, section 'Privilege level' of the bug.n executable file properties.
+You can set the option `Run this program as an administrator` on the 'Compatibility' tab, section 'Privilege level' of the bug.n executable file properties.
 But if you also want to run bug.n when Windows starts, you will have to create a task in 'Task Scheduler'.